lilyosah/tech-knowledgebase/Software-Engineering/Javascript.md

 #### Prototype inheritance
 ❗ **Must use `this` keyword to make new object.** If you don't, `this` refers to the global object.
 To avoid this, include `"use strict";` at the top
+❗**Must define all class  fields and init them outside of the constructor.**

 **Ex: ✏**  Square "class"
 ```JS